:::Skip to main content

 (1) Standard deduction:

-There is an NT$124,000 deduction for a single person in the filing of income tax returns and an NT$248,000 deduction for a married couple filing a joint return.
+There is an NT$131,000 deduction for a single person in the filing of income tax returns and an NT$262,000 deduction for a married couple filing a joint return.

-(2) Itemized deductions (original receipts or documents should be attached according to the tax law).
-There are 6 items included:
+(2) Itemized deductions (original receipts or documents should be attached according to tax law) including the following 5 items:

 1. Donation: This deduction shall not exceed 20% of the taxpayer’s consolidated gross income.
 However, donations made to national defense, military, or to the government are fully deductible.